What is Prematurity?

 - Baby may need help with their breathing if their lungs are not fully developed

-Your Preemie’s Special Health Challenges
+Your Preemie’s Special Health Challenges and Care Needs

 Premature babies face higher risks of some short- and long-term health problems than full term babies do.
 These issues are often worse for babies who are born very early or extremely early.
 The level of special care a preemie needs often goes along with how early and how small they are at birth.